RTUP13/PROJECT/README.md

 ## Presentation
 MYGEM is a monitoring system created by 5 second year students preparing a DUT Réseaux et Télécoms at IUT de Villetaneuse.
 The aim of the project was to learn how monitoring systems work and implemented the knowledge we acquired from our school courses.
 Different programming languages were used.
+The programming languages used for the creation of the app :
+Python :
+The project greatyly depends on python and the implementation of it's web oriented modules.
+The server was mainly coded using flask

+, HTML5, CSS3, Bash
 All responses will have the form

 ## Base de données des équipements du réseau